urbaman/HomeLab/Storage/Microceph/readme.md

 6. Create the ceph-dashboard-router.yaml file in the /rules directory in the pvc
 7. Deploy the ig-ceph-dashboard.yaml (if you want to keep middlewares and tlsoptions on kubernetescrd instead of file)
 8. Rollout restart the traefik deployment, and/or delete the traefik pod if the deployment has already been restarted after the customization

+## Enabling prometheus

+ceph mgr module enable prometheus

+You'll find the metrics on http://<IP>:9283/metrics, you can setup the scraping and monitoring in kubernetes (rancher or kube-prometheus-stack) following the ceph monitoring guide